 The McCainus sighed.

-“Here are some tips that can hopefully put you on your way.
+“Here are some tips that will hopefully put you on your way.
 First off, don’t pump up the vets and then jump on members of the Goldstarfamilus.”

 “She started it.”

 “And finally, T-Rump, do you have to go flogging every weekend?”